Approved Date – 02/22/2021

 4.5.
 Subordinate Procedures

-The OCTO Chief Information Security Officer (CISO) or IT Security Director must maintain standard procedures to respond to and investigate each security incident.
-He or she must also secure the custody of any evidence obtained during the investigation.
-The Incident classification matrix will govern the application of these procedures.
+The Chief Information Security Officer (CISO) must maintain standard procedures to respond to and investigate each security incident.
+They must also ensure the custody of any evidence obtained during the investigation.
+The Incident classification matrix governs the application of these procedures.

 5. Exemption